2: OSCAR19 Install: Finishing Touches

-This is a part of a series on installing OSCAR.
-Start by reading the first part
+This is a part of a series on installing OSCAR19.
+Start by reading the first part.

 You have 99% of a production ready OSCAR instance at this point.
 There are some minimal additional configuration settings that you really should do at this point to secure any exported data and to protect the server itself.

 Two-factor authentication increases the security of the login process.

 Data exports depend on PGP to encrypt the zipped patient files.

 Principles of layered security require that a firewall be configured on the server even if your box is behind a solid firewall such as pfSense or FortiGate.

 Document Revision History

 - v1.0 – initial release by Peter Hutten-Czapski MD – 2017